smashedtoatoms/aoc2021/README.md

 actually get something done this year... or so I thought.
 I got 3 done before I got so lost in Common Lisp for-loop macros that I bailed out to Go so I could actually get something done in under an hour and not be a zombie at work and life due to staying up until 3 working on AOC.
+If I could figure out how to efficiently use the loop macro, it seems powerful, but it's challenging to get right.

 I guess I will have to put some more time in on Lisp.
 It is legitimately different enough that I can't just force myself through it